mschwartz/assembly-tutorial/README.md

 The smallest piece of information that a CPU processes is a "bit."
 A bit is a small integer or boolean type value, either 0 (off/false) or 1 (on/true).

-Bits are then organized as "bytes," or 8 bits grouped together.
+Bits are then organized as "bytes", or 8 bits grouped together.
 You can visualize a byte like this:

 ```
 76543210